codecreatede/go-pacbiohifi/README.md

 # go-hifi-profiler

-- Profiling of the pacbiohifi reads, making mers and selective filtering of the mers based on composition for better sort.
+- Profiling of the pacbiohifi reads, making mers and selective filtering of the mers based on composition for better sort and filtering of the kmers and hapmers.

 ```
 [gauravsablok@ultramarine]~/Desktop/codecreatede/golang/go-pacbiohifi% \